The Cauchy problems for Einstein metrics and parallel spinors: Introduction

 \subsection{Extension of generalized Killing spinors to parallel spinors}

-In order to introduce the second problem, we need to recall some basic facts about restrictions of spin bundles to hypersurfaces.
-If $\Z$ is a spin manifold, any oriented hypersurface $M\subset\Z$ inherits a spin structure and it is well-known that the restriction to $M$ of the complex spin bundle $\Sigma\Z$ if $n$ is even (resp.\ $\Sigma ^+\Z$ if $n$ is odd) is canonically isomorphic to the complex spin bundle $\Sigma M$ (cf.\ \cite{bgm}).
+Our main focus in this paper is the extension problem for spinors.
+In order to introduce it, we must recall some basic facts about restrictions of spin bundles to hypersurfaces.
+If $\Z$ is a Riemannian spin manifold, any oriented hypersurface $M\subset\Z$ inherits a spin structure and it is well-known that the restriction to $M$ of the complex spin bundle $\Sigma\Z$ if $n$ is even (resp.\ $\Sigma ^+\Z$ if $n$ is odd) is canonically isomorphic to the complex spin bundle $\Sigma M$ (cf.\ \cite{bgm}).
 If $W$ denotes the Weingarten tensor of $M$, the spin covariant derivatives $\nz$ on $\Sigma \Z$ and $\nm$ on $\Sigma M$ are related by (\cite[Eq.\ (8.1)]{bgm})

 for all spinors (resp.\ half-spinors for $n$ odd) $\P$ on $\Z$.
 We thus see that if $\P$ is a parallel spinor on $\Z$, its restriction $\p$ to any hypersurface $M$ is a {\em generalized Killing spinor} on $M$, i.e. it satisfies the equation